dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-stackalloc stackalloc

-For a value `c` resulting from a `stackalloc` expression its *safe-to-escape-scope* to the current method.
+The *safe-to-escape-scope* for a value `c` resulting from a `stackalloc` expression is the current method.

 #### §ref-span-safety-constructor-invocations Constructor invocations